dnr12974/Smart-Billing-Software-using-SAN/README.md

 ## 2. How SAN Is Used in This Project to Solve the Problem

-This project integrates a **Storage Area Network (SAN)** with the Smart Billing Software to eliminate the weaknesses of local storage.
+This project implements a **real IP-based Storage Area Network (IP-SAN)** using the **iSCSI protocol over TCP/IP and Ethernet** to replace traditional local storage used in billing systems.

 Instead of storing billing data on the local disk, **all billing records, invoices, logs, and backups are stored on a SAN-mounted storage volume**.
 The SAN appears as a local disk to the billing software but is physically a **remote network-based block storage device**.

+All disk I/O operations are transmitted as **SCSI commands encapsulated inside TCP/IP packets** and transported over a standard Ethernet LAN, thereby achieving **true network-based block storage**.

 SAN integration ensures: